 Access rights can be set by each participating unit.
 Users can be given different level of access and their access can be limited to certain folders.
 Search results will be limited by user permissions.

-Changes are traced and registered and all actions are recorded in an activity log.
+Changes are traced and registered.
+All actions are recorded in an activity log.

 Content can be shared with internal and external users (provided the relevant permissions have been granted).